michaelnaps/hbird/readme.md

 This repository serves as the testing grounds for my joint project in the Boston University classes EC 710/ME 762.
 I will be attempting to simulate and control a simple hummingbird robot - modelled as a 3-D steered vehicle.

-The control parameters are a single lift force pushing through the center of mass (COM) and norm to the bird's x-y axis and the appropriate Euler angles (check?).
+The control paramters are a single lift force pushing the the bird's personal $z$-axes, and two rotations angles; $\theta$ which defines the birds rotation around the world frame $z$-axis, and $\delta$ which defines the bird's offset from the $z$-axis.

 The state space form, represented by a second-order system of five continuous parameters is shown below.